 Vegetarian Meal Plan

-If you've cut out meat and eggs, you'll need to find other sources of lean protein.
-For breakfast, go with flavored oatmeal and berries, cold cereal with a banana or an omelet made with chopped veggies and egg product.
+If you've cut out meat, you'll need to find other sources of lean protein.
+For breakfast, go with flavored oatmeal and berries, cold cereal with a banana or an omelet made with chopped veggies.
 Have 1 oz. of your favorite cheese or a little hummus with a large lettuce leaf for a snack.
 When lunchtime arrives, have a large mixed-green salad topped with grilled tofu and creamy dressing, or a soy burger and a cup of baked potato wedges.
 Baby carrots and cucumber strips with ranch dressing will make your afternoon munchies go away until dinner.
 In the evening, have black beans seasoned with ranch-flavored dry mix.
 Pair the beans with a bowl of miso soup and vegetable sushi rolls.